Code Development Guidelines

 __init__.pyfiles for modules should not contain any significant implementation code, but it can contain a docstring describing the module and code related to importing the module.
 Any substantial functionality should be put into a separate file.

-from plasmapy.mathematics import Fermi_integral, rather than relative imports such as
+from plasmapy.particles import Particle, rather than relative imports such as

 Optional[type]for type hinted keyword arguments with a default value of

-- There should be at most one pun per 1284 lines of code.
+There should be at least one pun per 1284 lines of code.

 Before making any changes, it is prudent to update your local repository with the most recent changes from the development repository: